 City Lit reserves the right to change course tutors from those advertised in this outline.
 In line with our refund policy we are unable to grant a refund on the grounds of a change of tutor.

 What will we cover?

 We will explore and practice the skills needed to write good copy and content.
-This will include writing for print and for the web as well as various media including letters, newsletters and websites.
+This will include writing for print and for the web as well as various media including TV and radio.
 You will learn the differences between print and digital, long copy and short copy and the importance of a good headline, a good brief and doing your research.

 What will I achieve?